emdete/tabulae/README.md

 - re check all map provider

-- display tiles with error correctly
+- display tiles with error from download better

 - go on when download stucks (dislpay cached ones with higher prio)